 Affirmative action refers to an array of policies and practices aimed at redressing historical and ingrained inequalities, especially those experienced by people of color and women as a consequence of systemic discrimination.
 Affirmative action usually takes the form of education and employment initiatives aimed at creating access and opportunities for individuals from groups that have faced such discrimination.
-The controversy over affirmative action divides those who believe this is an effective way to push back against the sociological impact of systemic discrimination versus those who believe affirmative action is either ineffective or is, itself, a discriminatory policy.
+As a controversial topic, affirmative action divides those who believe this is an effective way to push back against the sociological impact of systemic discrimination versus those who believe affirmative action is either ineffective or is, itself, a discriminatory policy.
+The ongoing public controversy over affirmative action makes this a popular persuasive essay topic.

 Affirmative action has historically been carried out through an array of institutions including government agencies, public services, law enforcement agencies, hospitals and universities.
 For a significant period of its implementation, affirmative action was carried out through the imposition of racial quotas, which, for instance, would require a university to admit, or require a corporation to hire, a certain percentage of applicants from groups which were deemed to have experienced systematic discrimination.
 In addition to reversing the impacts of discrimination, an intended goal of affirmative action was to improve the diversity and representation in universities and hiring companies such that they reflected the diversity of the communities and consumers they served.

-Though racial quotas are no longer imposed—having been deemed unconstitutional by the Supreme Court in 2003—affirmative action initiatives remain in place in many educational and hiring contexts, in most cases at the voluntary will of the institutions themselves.
-However, this remains a highly contentious political issue, one in which:
+Though racial quotas are no longer imposed-having been deemed unconstitutional by the Supreme Court in 2003-affirmative action initiatives remain in place in many educational and hiring contexts, in most cases at the voluntary will of the institutions themselves.
+However, this remains a highly contentious political issue and debate topic, one in which:

 The earliest incarnation of affirmative action could arguably be traced back to 1865.
 As the Civil War neared an end, and the Reconstruction Era appeared in sight, Union General William Tecumseh Sherman argued that it was incumbent upon the Confederacy to redress its abuses against freed slaves by creating opportunities for education and employment training.
 He also called for all freedmen to be given a share of their own land-an idea which formed the basis for the “40 acres and a mule” concept and which has long undergirded calls for reparations.